allanebarua/JPHR-Hyperledger-Fabric-Network/README.md

-# Jilinde Portable Health Records System
+# JPHR-Hyperledger Fabric Network

-Portable health records system built on top of the Hyperledger Fabric Blockchain network
+A fabric network on which the portable health records system is built